ryazh3nka/.dotfiles/readme.md

 ## check these out too
 [aesthetic-wallpapers](https://github.com/D3Ext/aesthetic-wallpapers) – some cool wallpapers! if you have `gowall` installed, you can even change the colorscheme of any image on the fly.</br>
-[lanny's qutebrowser colorscheme](https://gist.github.com/Lanny/04704c7860704aef5067491f5332005d) – this script i made a few tweaks in brings everforest colors to qutebrowser.
+[lanny's qutebrowser colorscheme](https://gist.github.com/Lanny/04704c7860704aef5067491f5332005d) – the script that brings the everforest colors to qutebrowser.